 Education and research

-Education and research within the life science sector is supported by local and cross-border institutions and state-of-the-art facilities that offer life-long learning and fosters opportunities that lead to new discoveries:
+Education and research within the life science sector are supported by local and cross-border institutions and state-of-the-art facilities that offer life-long learning and foster opportunities that lead to new discoveries:

 Research and development and international clinical trials

-We support diverse opportunities and collaboration for our research and development and international clinical trials with:
+We support diverse opportunities and collaborations for our research and development, including international clinical trials through:

-- Cutting-edge cancer research using natural products being conducted at University of Windsor
+• Cutting-edge cancer research using natural sources being conducted at the University of Windsor

-- Lower regulatory barriers for clinical trials and higher physician practice volumes in Canada than in the U.S.
+• Lower regulatory constraints for clinical trials and higher physician practice volume in Canada than in the U.S.

-- Proximity to large and diverse population – ideal source of subjects for clinical trials
+• Proximity to a large and diverse population – ideal source of subjects for clinical trials

 Manufacturing capabilities